 Learning for Life (L4L) is a research-based, multi-faceted community and college partnership that links students to a network of services, supports and opportunities.
 This collaborative work fortifies students for college success and removes any challenges that they may encounter in keeping college a central priority in their lives.
-The L4L staff team includes networks of peer mentors/advocates called Navigators, who are supported by Lead Navigators, three Educational Support Facilitators, 4 community partners from College Crusades, and College Visions, a Data Specialist, an Assistant Director and a Director.
+The L4L staff team includes networks of peer mentors/advocates called Navigators, who are supported by Lead Navigators, two Educational Support Facilitators, 4 community partners from College Crusades, and College Visions, a Data Specialist, an Associate Director and a Director.
 The L4L community is about resilience and excellence, moving side-by-side with students to meet the challenges in becoming a college graduate.

 The L4L Community is organized through networks of support, led by Educational Support Coordinators who serve as the central point of contact for Scholars as well as the Navigators.
 ESC’s, as we call them, also coordinate project objectives including outreach to students, the development of marketing materials, communications, and collaborative initiatives.
-Clinical oversight for the Navigators is provided through a faculty member of the School of Social Work, Dr. Jennifer Meade and the Assistant Director of Learning for Life.
+Clinical oversight for the Navigators is provided through a faculty member of the School of Social Work, Dr. Jennifer Meade and the Associate Director of Learning for Life.

 What we offer:

 Navigators: Connections to a network of trained peer advocates

 Navigators are Masters or Senior level students whose primary role is to support the students we serve, called L4L Scholars, as they work toward their academic goals.
 Each Navigator will work with a network of students, building bridges upon which students can reach each other and the resources they need for success.
 We provide personalized and confidential support and follow-up.

 Linkages to Resources: Connections to on- and off-campus services